-- A. Associate broker's license: prior to applying for an associate broker's license, an applicant must pass the real estate broker's examination prescribed by the commission. - B. Examination application.

-(1) Applications to take the broker's examination are made directly to the commission's examination contractor on a form prescribed by the commission and provided by the contractor in a candidate information bulletin.
-Along with the application form, an applicant must submit certificates of completion of commission-approved 30 hour pre-licensing courses in real estate principles and practice, real estate law, and broker basics.
-These pre-licensing courses must have been completed within the three years prior to application to take the broker's examination.
+- A. Associate broker's license: prior to applying for an associate broker's license, an applicant must pass both a national broker examination prescribed by the commission, and the New Mexico real estate broker's examination prescribed by the commission. - B. Examination application. - (1) Applications to take the prescribed broker's examination(s) are made directly to the commission's examination contractor on a form prescribed by the commission and provided by the contractor in a candidate information bulletin.
+Along with the application form, an applicant must submit certificates of completion of commission-approved 30-hour pre-licensing courses in real estate principles and practice, real estate law, and broker basics.
+These pre-licensing courses must have been completed within the three years prior to application to take the examinations.
 Exam candidates who are licensed as associate brokers and are taking the broker's examination to upgrade to qualifying broker are exempt from the three-year time limit and must only provide documentation of course completion.